AdwaitMishr/DSA/README.md

 # DSA
-My repo for all sorting ,searching, and other algorithms in one place for revision and some star questions
+My repo for all the important theory and questions realted to dsa for quick revision